 Foot is made up of 26 bones, 33 joints, 107 ligaments, 19 muscles, and numerous tendons.
 Complex foot biomechanics keep all these parts in the right position and moving together.
-Given these intricacies, it is not surprising that most people will experience some problem with their feet at some time in their lives.
+Given these intricacies, it is not surprising that most people will experience foot pain at some time in their lives.

 Within each foot, the essential structure can be summed up as follows: